hmans/composer-suite/packages/vfx-composer/README.md

 ## Introduction 👋

-**VFX Composer is a visual effects library for [Three.js](https://threejs.org/) and [react-three-fiber](https://github.com/pmndrs/react-three-fiber)** (through the [vfx-composer-r3f](https://github.com/hmans/vfx-composer/tree/main/packages/vfx-composer-r3f) package.)
-It allows you to build complex visual effects in a declarative way, compiling them into shaders using the [Shader Composer](https://github.com/hmans/shader-composer) library.
+**VFX Composer is a visual effects library for [Three.js](https://threejs.org/) and [@react-three/fiber]** (through the [vfx-composer-r3f](https://github.com/hmans/vfx-composer/tree/main/packages/vfx-composer-r3f) package.)
+It allows you to build complex visual effects in a declarative way, compiling them into shaders using the [Shader Composer] library.
 All your VFX execute on the GPU.

 VFX Composer's main exports are:

+#### Particles 🎆

+A highly optimized particle system engine based on THREE.InstancedMesh.
+It can use any geometry for its particles, and is typically coupled with a **VFXMaterial** instance that will animate them.

 #### VFXMaterial 🎨

 A custom material that can be used to render a visual effect.
 It accepts a list of **effect modules** which are compiled into a single shader.
 VFXMaterial happily extends Three's built-in materials, from THREE.ShaderMaterial to THREE.MeshPhysicalMaterial, and can even inject its shaders into materials loaded from eg. GLTF files.

-#### Particles 🎆

-A highly optimized particle system engine based on THREE.InstancedMesh.
-It can use any geometry for its particles, and is typically coupled with a **VFXMaterial** instance that will animate them.
+#### A Library of Effect Modules 🎁

+Effect modules are functions that transform positions, colors, opacity and other attributes.
+They can be chained toegther to create complex effects, and make use of [Shader Composer] to compile a complete effect into a single shader.
+VFX Composer provides a library of immediately usable effect modules, but you can also implement your own.

 ## Examples & Demos 🎓